EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 ## How to document your REST API

 Every API should be documented.
 Documentation should be clear and easy to understand.
-Fortunately, there are already solutions that save a lot of work, allowing you to document the most basic aspects of your API automatically.
+Fortunately, there are tools that simplify this process, allowing you to document the most basic aspects of your API automatically.

 * OpenAPI (Formerly Swagger)
 * ReDoc